 Seek perfection — Focus on continuous improvement.

-Now let’s walk through value stream mapping step-by-step.
+Typically, value stream mapping comes before process mapping.
+Now, let’s walk through value stream mapping step-by-step.

 Value Stream Mapping Process